masonclouse/categorical-sectional/readme.md

 This is a fork of Dylan Rush's, John Marzulli's, and James Russo's excellent "[Categorical-Sectional](https://github.com/dylanrush/categorical-sectional)".

-I've fixed a few small issues that I've noticed, and updated this readme file with instructions for WS2811 LEDs.
+I've fixed a few issues that are noted under the Issues tab, created a few new programs of varying usefulness that can be found in the "misc" folder (and are described below), and heavily modified this readme file with instructions for WS2811 LEDs and other various information.

 ## What You Need